bluerobotics/ardusub-gitbook/quick-start/installing-ardusub.md

 Some joysticks require calibration before they can be enabled for use with QGroundControl.
 If a joystick requires calibration, the **Joystick** tab on the **Vehicle Settings View** will be red, and these steps should be followed to calibrate the joystick.
 If the joystick does not require calibration, the **Joystick** tab will not be red, and this step can be skipped!

-1. Go to the **Vehicle Settings View** in QGroundControl, then click on the red **Joystick** tab in the sidebar on the left.
+1. Go to the **[Joystick](/reference/ardusub/joystick-setup-page.md)** page in the sidebar on the left.
 2. Ensure the 'TX Mode' selection is set to 3.
-3. Click "Calibrate", then click "Next".
+3. Click on the "Calibration" tab, then click "Next".
 4. Follow the step-by-step instructions, move the sticks as indicated in the diagram in QGroundControl.

 When completed, the **Joystick** tab will no longer be red, and the *Enabled* checkbox on the Joystick page should be checked.